 Before I dive into my experience, let's review exactly what reactivity is.
 "Reactive" was a term I was unfamiliar with prior to adopting Greta.
 As it turns out, dogs are rarely vicious for no reason.
 Reactivity is an emotional and behavioral overreaction to triggers, thus most reactivity issues are fear-based.

 Let's illustrate it.
 Your dog Fido encounters something unpleasant: your friend named Greg.
 For some reason, Fido doesn't like Greg - maybe he reminds him of a previous owner.
 When Fido sees Greg, he becomes afraid.
 Greg, unaware of the issue, gets closer to Fido.
 Fido wants Greg to back away NOW, so Fido growls.
 Greg ignores the growls and gets closer.
 Without any other tools to make this frightening person go away, Fido bites.
 Greg retreats.
 Fido has learned that biting makes scary things go away.
 The next time Fido sees a big man who resembles Greg, he feels the fear emotion and instead of growling, immediately bites the man.
 To Fido's owner, this bite may seem unprovoked - even aggressive.
 In reality, biting is Fido's only tool to manage fear.
 It's simply a learned behavior, which becomes reinforced every time it is used to make the scary thing retreat.
 And thus, reactivity becomes a defense mechanism that can be very hard to manage.

 From the Beginning

 My name is Lizz, and I am a self-professed research freak.
 If I need to purchase a vacuum, I'm 300 reviews deep with no fewer than 30 tabs open before I can even begin to make a semblance of a decision.
-When I decided to adopt, I had exhausted every shelter, met several potentials, and was in touch with a dozen foster parents.
+That's why when I decided to adopt a dog, I had exhausted every shelter, met several potentials, and was in touch with a dozen foster parents.

 One cold day in October, after months of careful planning, I walked into Chicago animal control with a mission in mind.
 I walked the endless rows of homeless animals, and my heart sank for each and every one.
 It wasn't until a high-pitched, gremlin-esque bark emitted from my left, however, that my heart leapt.
 Little Greta, with tear-stained eyes, mangled ears, and a worn, stubby body, gazed up at me and barked as if to say, "there you are.
 I've been waiting!"
 I knelt down and stuck my hand through the bars, and in no less than three seconds, she melted into my arms.
 Volunteers assured me that she was a play-group superstar, even showing me a video of Greta enthusiastically frolicking with some fellow shelter dogs.
 She was seven years old, low-energy, fully potty-trained, a nap-a-holic, and exactly what I was looking for!